Toronto West (provincial electoral district)

 Toronto West, also known as West Toronto, was a provincial riding that was created in Toronto, Ontario when the country of Canada was established in 1867.
 At the time Toronto was divided into two ridings, West Toronto and East Toronto.
 In 1886, these ridings were dissolved and a combined riding of the entire city was created which elected three members.
 In 1894 this riding was split into four parts of which Toronto West was one.
 It occupied the western part of the old city of Toronto.
 From 1908 to 1914 it elected two members to the legislature.
-In 1914 the riding was abolished and reformed into three new ridings called Toronto Southwest, Toronto Northwest and Parkdale.